KristenWilde/101/README.md

 # README #

-This repo is for Launch School course 101, Programming Foundations.
+Exercises and notes from Launch School programming courses